 Justification: Identify the project director or principal investigator, if known.
 For each staff person, provide the title, time commitment to the project (in months), time commitment to the project (as a percentage or full-time equivalent), annual salary, grant salary, wage rates, etc. Do not include the costs of consultants or personnel costs of delegate agencies or of specific project(s) or businesses to be financed by the applicant.
 Administrative costs may not be charged to the Federal grant.

 Description: Costs of employee fringe benefits unless treated as part of an approved indirect cost rate.

-Justification: Provide a breakdown of the amounts and percentages that comprise fringe benefit costs such as health insurance, FICA, retirement insurance, taxes, etc.
+Justification: Provide a breakdown of the amounts and percentages that comprise fringe benefit costs such as Start Printed Page 4435health insurance, FICA, retirement insurance, taxes, etc.

 Description: Costs of project-related travel by employees of the applicant organization (does not include costs of consultant travel).

 Justification: For each trip, show the total number of traveler(s), travel destination, duration of trip, per diem, mileage allowances, if privately owned vehicles will be used, and other transportation costs and subsistence allowances.